 - If using more than one color to color the batter, start folding the dry ingredients into the batter and mix them just until you don’t see any streaks of dry ingredients any longer.
 Once that happens, you can split the batter between the number of bowls correspondent to the colors you want to use in your batter.

-- So in this case, once I saw there were no more dry ingredients in the macaron batter, I split it between two bowls.
+So in this case, once you see there are no more dry ingredients in the macaron batter, split it between two bowls.

 - Test again.